joshyhud/gutenberg-read-more/README.md

   - Enter a number to find a specific post by ID
   - Browse posts by date (most recent first)

-- **Date Range Filtering** (Optional):

-  - Toggle "Use custom date range" to specify exact dates
-  - Defaults to last 30 days if no custom range is set

 - **Real-time Search**: Results update as you type
 - **Pagination**: Navigate through multiple pages of results
 - **Post Information**: See post ID, title, and publication date